interledger-deprecated/tutorials/letter-shop.md

   })
 ```

 The `'outgoing_fulfill'` event will indicate that the payment was successful.
-See the [LPI spec](interledger.org/rfcs/0004-ledger-plugin-interface/) for more details.
+See the [draft 7 of the LPI spec](https://interledger.org/rfcs/0004-ledger-plugin-interface/draft-7.html) for more details.

 ## Step 3: Paying proxy

-It's of course very cumbersome to cut and paste the condition from your browser to your command-line terminal each time you need to pay for something online, and then to cut and past back the fulfillment from your terminal to your browser once you paid.
-Therefore, the following paying proxy is useful, which parses the shop's payment instructions, executes them, retreives the paid content, and serves it on port 8001.
+It's of course very cumbersome to copy and paste the condition from your browser to your command-line terminal each time you need to pay for something online, and then to copy and paste back the fulfillment from your terminal to your browser once you paid.
+Therefore, the following paying proxy is useful, which parses the shop's human-readable payment instructions, executes them, retreives the paid content, and serves it on port 8001.
 Run it with:

 ```sh
 node ./shop.js # unless your shop was still running from before